deckhouse/virtualization/docs/README.md

 The API provides capabilities for creating and managing the following resources:

-- Virtual Machine Images
+- Virtual Images
-- Virtual Machine Disks
+- Virtual Disks
 - Virtual machines
 - Virtual Machine Operations